hodgettsp/ces_data/paper.md

 ces2019_web|Canadian citizen|1998|A man|Ontario|Some university|7|7|NA|Jewish/ Judaism/ Jewish Orthodox|Heterosexual|NA|English|NA|NA|Student and working for pay|NA|$110,001 to $150,000|Never Married|Got worse|Worse|Not made much difference

-## Vignette
+# Vignette

-### Creating a subset of the CES 2019 phone survey dataset
+## Creating a subset of the CES 2019 phone survey dataset

-While the `get_decon` provides a subset of the CES 2019 online survey dataset, the `CESR` package lends itself to the subsetting of any of the CES survey datasets.
+While the `get_decon()` provides a subset of the CES 2019 online survey dataset, the `cesR` package lends itself to the subsetting of any of the CES survey datasets.

 The following presents a vignette of producing a subset of the CES 2019 phone survey dataset.
-This relies on the `CESR`, `labelled`, and `dplyr` packages.
+This relies on the `cesR`, `labelled`, and `dplyr` packages.

-To begin, install and load the `CESR` package (and all other necessary packages) into RStudio.
+To begin, install and load the `cesR` package (and all other necessary packages) into RStudio.
 Currently, this is only available through the use of the `devtools` package.
 During installation RStudio may request to update other packages.
 It is best to hit enter here with an empty line.
 ```
 # uncomment any package that needs to be installed
 devtools::install_github("hodgettsp/ces")